stomp-js/stomp-js.github.io/_posts/2018-06-29-using-stompjs-v5.md

 ### Prepare your broker

-Not every broker will support binary messages out of the box.
-For example, RabbitMQ (see: https://www.rabbitmq.com/web-stomp.html) will need the following to be added to the server
+Not every broker supports binary messages out of the box.
+For example, RabbitMQ (see: https://www.rabbitmq.com/web-stomp.html) requires the following server configuration:
-configuration:

 ```
 web_stomp.ws_frame = binary